anoopkcn/dotfiles/nvim/README.md

 ## NeoVim Plugins
 [lazy.nvim](https://github.com/folke/lazy.nvim.git) plugin is used as the package manager and it is initialised with the following in the `init.lua` file.

 All plugin specific configurations are stored in the `lua/plugins` directory.
-All color/theme related configurations are stored in the `lua/colors` directory.
+All color/theme related configurations are stored in the `colors` directory.

 <!--
 copy the following line yy